BMDLab – Biomedical data analysis laboratory

 Newborn resuscitation

-In cases where the newborn is unable to start breathing, immediate intervention from the health care providers are required.
+In cases where the newborn is unable to start breathing, immediate intervention from the health care providers is required.
 The general guideline is to start the resuscitation within the first minute after birth, but a gap between the medical guidelines and what is performed has been observed.

 To help increase the understanding of how the various resuscitation activities affect the resuscitation outcome, our group has proposed methods for automatically annotate resuscitation activities such as ventilation and stimulation.